World Consumer Rights Day 2025

-World Consumer Rights Day was 40 days, ie 1 month and 9 days ago.
+Until World Consumer Rights Day are 102 days, ie 3 months and 12 days.

-In 2024 World Consumer Rights Day was on March 15th (friday).
+In 2025 World Consumer Rights Day is on March 15th (saturday).

 World Consumer Rights Day is celebrated on March 15th in many countries under different slogans, but has a common goal: to make both policy-makers and citizens aware that an adequate level of consumer protection contributes to a sense of security and justice in society and should be appropriate to the challenges of the 21st century.